-Unless you specify otherwise, structural data (lattice and site data) are read by from the STRUC category in the main input file, ctrl.ext.
+Unless you specify otherwise, structural data (lattice and site data) are read from the STRUC category in the main input file, ctrl.ext.

-You can alternatively read lattice structure, or site information, or both from a site file.
+You can alternatively read lattice structure, site information, or both from a site file.
 That file has no predetermined name; it is given in the ctrl file.

 Note: The site file is normally read through the file preprocessor.

 - To read lattice information from sname.ext, use the FILE token in STRUC.